 FinSA applies to financial services provided to clients domiciled in Switzerland as well as to financial services provided in Switzerland, e.g. services provided to foreign domiciled clients by Swiss banks.

-FinSA will be fully implemented by EFG Bank European Financial Group SA (EFG) by the end of 2021.
-EFG is committed to applying all of the corresponding requirements with effect from 01 January 2022.
+FinSA has been implemented by EFG Bank Ltd (EFG) since end of 2021.
+EFG is committed to apply all of the corresponding requirements with effect from 01 January 2022.

 Please find below the key information required under FinSA.

 EFG is a fully licensed and authorised Swiss bank and securities dealer supervised and regulated by the Swiss Financial Market Supervisory Authority (FINMA).

 Contact details for EFG